prateekgarg2000/Face-Detector/README.md

 # Face-Detector
-Basics of using opencv for face detection \n
+Basics of using opencv for face detection.
 The code uses a pretrained model to detect the coordinates of face